AdamMooers/upsilon/doc/programmers_manual.md

 below.
 At the very least, write simulations and test your programs on real hardware.

+## Control and Status Registers in Hardware

+LiteX uses "Control and Status Registers" (CSRs) to communicate between the CPU and any Verilog modules.
+(RISC-V CPUs have something with the same name, but Upsilon does not use that.)

 ## Design Testing Process

 ### Simulation